Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Sections of work

-"Me and all my family" Customs and traditions of the family, drawing up a genealogy and coat of arms of the family (December 2008)
+"Me and my whole family" Customs and traditions of the family, drawing up a pedigree and coat of arms of the family (December 2008)

-"Our village Mikhailovka" Sightseeing tours around the village, targeted walks to monuments, institutions: museum, schools, hospital, shops, TsVR, PSC, Children's Art Institute Visiting the Church of St. Basil the Great, together with parents (December 2008 - January 2009)
+“Our village Mikhailovka” Sightseeing tours around the village, targeted walks to monuments, institutions: museum, schools, hospital, shops, central temporary residence center, public service center, children's art school.
+Visit to the Church of St. Basil the Great, together with parents (December 2008 - January 2009)

-"Beloved Irkutsk - the middle of the Earth" Consideration of illustrations about Irkutsk, conversations about the coat of arms of Irkutsk.
+“Beloved Irkutsk – the middle of the Earth” Examination of illustrations about Irkutsk, conversations about the coat of arms of Irkutsk.

-Reading the works of Irkutsk writers and poets (January, February 2009).
+Reading works of Irkutsk writers and poets (January, February 2009).

 "Nature of the Angara region" Cyclic observations of nature, weather (December – April)

-Carrying out the campaign "Green Christmas tree - a living needle" (December)
+Carrying out the campaign “Green Christmas tree - living needle” (December)

 Examination of Maleev’s photo album “Animal World of Siberia”

-Reading to children the works of the Irkutsk author Sophia Buntovskaya "Environmentally friendly fairy tales from the shore of Lake Baikal"
+Reading to children the works of Irkutsk author Sofia Buntovskaya “Ecologically friendly fairy tales from the shores of Lake Baikal”

-"Development of coherent speech of children 5–7 years old" Acquaintance of children with the works of local authors, journalists, poets, using the newspapers "My Village", "Cheremkhovskiye Novosti", the magazine "Sibiryachok".
+“Development of coherent speech in children 5–7 years old” Introducing children to the works of local authors, journalists, poets, using the newspapers “My Village”, “Cheremkhovo News”, and the magazine “Sibiryachok”.

-Dramatization with children of Siberian fairy tales.
-Parents making attributes, scenery for fairy tales, participation in staging works and fairy tales.
-Family theatre.
+Dramatization of Siberian fairy tales with children.
+Parents make attributes and decorations for fairy tales, participate in the production of works and fairy tales.
+Family theater.

-Acquaintance with fairy tales, legends about Baikal.
+Acquaintance with fairy tales and legends about Lake Baikal.
 Retellings of these works.

-Inventing, together with teachers and parents, riddles about interesting places in the village (station, school, museum, temple, theater)
+Together with teachers and parents, coming up with riddles about interesting places in the village (station, school, museum, temple, theater)

 Writing a descriptive story about the temple

-Reading episodes from the children's bible talking about impressions.
+Reading episodes from the children's Bible and talking about impressions.

-Inviting parents to purchase and read the magazine "Sibiryachok"
+Involving parents in purchasing and reading the magazine “Sibiryachok”

 Visiting the library, meeting with local authors.
-Writing stories based on experience.
+Compiling stories based on impressions.

-"Introducing children to the origins of Russian folk culture" folk traditions, crafts, signs: “Kolyada”, “Siberian gatherings”, “Feast of Russian felt boots”
+“Introducing children to the origins of Russian folk culture” Folk traditions, crafts, omens: “Kolyada”, “Siberian gatherings”, “Feast of Russian felt boots”

 Holidays of the national agricultural cycle